joaopedropio/hello_erlang/README.md

 ### Docker

-If you prefer running your applications with Docker, just build the images with:
+If you prefer running your applications with Docker, just build the image with:
 ```
 docker build -t hello_erlang .
 ```

 And run the container: